 In addition to working with scientists across the Institute, interns will have the opportunity to participate in fun activities and workshops, attend scientific lectures and present their work at the end of the internship period.

 Housing is not provided as a part of the internship program.
-If selected, we will provide a list of housing resources for you.
+Interns are responsible for finding their own housing.

 Interns will be provided with an Orca card (Seattle transportation card) free of charge for the duration of their internship.